Medox36/M242_ArduinoUNO_LEDShow/README.md

 # M242_ArduinoUNO_LEDShow

 This repository holds the code to a project created at school.<br><br>
-The code makes multpile LEDs blink at driffrent speeds.
+The code makes multpile LEDs blink at driffrent speeds and cicles through (almoast) all colours on an RGB LED.
 The speeds can be changed though a menu on an 16x2 lcd display sitting on a lcd key shield.<br>
 In addition, the master speed or clock speed can be changed with a potentiometer.<br>
 Furthermore, the LED only blink when it is dark.
 'Dark' is defined through a voltage divider in combinationwith a photoresistor.<br>